electricbookworks/electric-book/README.md

 npm run eb -- output -b samples
 ```

-then the website output will *not* include the book in the `book` folder.
+then the website output will only include the book in the `samples` folder, and *not* the book in the `book` folder (or any other book folders).

 #### Translations